 In the auto post boosting settings, you can choose Instagram as the content source.

-This post boosting automation now says any Instagram post that gets over 200 likes OR gets more than 120 comments will be auto boosted.
+This post boosting automation now says any Instagram post that gets over 200 likes OR gets more than 120 comments will be auto promoted.
 Now we can customize the placements to only run the ad in the news feed.

 To sum this auto post boosting rule up, it will auto boost any Instagram post to the Facebook news feed that gets more than 200 likes OR more than 120 comments.

-When boosting a post, Revealbot takes the post ID and uses it to create an ad in a traditional Facebook ad campaign, which then allows you all the traditional ad targeting options.
+When auto boosting a post, Revealbot takes the post ID and uses it to create an ad in a traditional Facebook ad campaign, which then allows you all the traditional ad targeting options.